Skip to main content Navigation Return to Content

 3.1.1: Professional Use of Social Media

-The Board recognizes that social media has increasing relevance to professionals and supports its responsible use.
-However, licensed health care professionals are held to a higher standard than others with respect to social media because health care professionals, unlike members of the lay public, are bound by ethical and professional obligations that extend beyond the exam room.
+The Board recognizes that social media has increasing relevance to the Board’s licensees and supports its responsible use.
+However, licensed health care professionals are held to a higher standard than others with respect to social media because health care professionals, unlike members of the lay public, are bound by ethical, legal, and professional obligations that extend beyond the exam room.

-• Licensees have an absolute obligation to maintain patient privacy and must refrain from posting identifiable patient information online regardless of the practice location or circumstance, i.e. volunteer services or services provided abroad.
+• Licensees have an absolute obligation to maintain patient privacy and security and must refrain from posting identifiable patient information online regardless of the practice location, circumstance (i.e., volunteer services or services provided abroad), or whether it is in response to a post initiated by a patient.

-• A licensee’s publicly available online content directly reflects on his or her professionalism.
-It is advisable that licensees separate their professional and personal identities online (i.e. maintain separate email accounts for personal and professional use; establish a social media presence for professional purposes and one for personal use, etc.).
+• A licensee’s publicly available online content may affect patient or public perceptions of his or her professionalism.
+It is advisable that licensees separate their professional and personal identities online (i.e., maintain separate email accounts for personal and professional use; establish a social media presence for professional purposes and one for personal use, etc.).

 • Because privacy is never absolute, considerations of professionalism should also extend to a licensee’s personal accounts.
 Posting of material that demonstrates, or appears to demonstrate, behavior that might be considered unprofessional, inappropriate, or unethical should be avoided.